Luke burst into the viewing room.

 Jacqui weaved her speeding Honda around the slower moving vehicles traveling in the same direction like driving a slalom course.
-The speed of her shift changes as she worked her way up through the gears rivaled any professional racing car driver.
+The speed of her gear shift changes rivaled any professional racing car driver.
 Not even two red lights and a stop sign could slow her down.

 When her frantic telephone calls home went unanswered, Jacqui decided to head home, and fast.
 She didn’t tell anyone at work she was leaving, she just grabbed her purse and ran from the office.